Fajita veggies, from a Tex-Mex pro.

 Notes

-- Let them sit.
-Allowing the fajita vegetables to char a bit in the pan caramelizes the natural sugars in them, enhancing their flavor.
+- Gorgeous Char: Allowing the vegetables to sit for a minute or two before stirring caramelizes the natural sugars in them, enhancing their flavor, and giving them that char!

 Nutrition